-CDC 206 Child Care and Education Practicum II ...
+CDC 206 Early Childhood Practicum III ...
 2

-Prerequisites: CDC 105 and permission of program coordinator required.
+Prerequisites: CDC 101, 104, 105, 109, 112 and permission of program coordinator required.

 Involves comprehensive teaching experience with young children, under qualified supervision, in early childhood classroom setting.
-Includes lesson planning and implementation, assessment and recordkeeping, communicating with parents and families, and all other phases of classroom operation.
-Corequisites: CDC 203 and CDC 209
+Includes lesson planning and implementation, assessment and record-keeping, communicating with parents and families, and all other phases of classroom operation.
+Site observations are a part of the course work.

+Corequisites: CDC 203, 209, 210